-The proponent must fill in and submit the Residue Analysis Application Form for each bid (Appendix D, Annex 1).
+Complete the Residue Analysis Application Form (Appendix D, Annex 1) for each residue project for which you are making a bid.

 The proponent must provide evidence (at least one letter of reference) of having completed a minimum of one GLP laboratory study in a satisfactory manner.